HatakaCder/Online-3D-BPP-DRL/README.md

 ## Install
 To make this project work, there are two things you should do:
-* Optional: Install virtual environment in your computer, activate it and install the packages in it.
+* Optional: Install a virtual environment on your computer, activate it, and then install the packages in it.
 ```
 python -m venv venv
 ./venv/Scripts/activate